DhevinaTailor/Business-Loan-Default-Prediction-Model/README.md

 - **Feature Relationships:** We've explored how different data features relate to each other and to our target variable (loan defaults).

 These learnings provide the groundwork for the project.
 The goal is to create a robust loan default prediction model with these insights.

+Stay tuned for further updates as we progress through the project! 🚀